remix-bot/.github/profile/README.md

 ## Remix

-**Remix**, formerly known as your music bot on Discord, is currently being developed for Revolt as the first open-source music bot.
+**Remix**, Founded in 2019 by [@NoLogicAlan](https://github.com/NoLogicAlan) and [@fanticwastaken](https://github.com/fanticwastaken) is formerly known as your music bot on Discord, and it's currently being developed for Revolt as the first open-source music bot.
 Below are connections to helpful resources for the project.

-Founded in 2019 by [@NoLogicAlan](https://github.com/NoLogicAlan) and [@fanticwastaken](https://github.com/fanticwastaken).

 # Useful Links